-4.2.4 Other annual or one-off commercial activities can be considered in advance of teaching by special request to the Assistant Registrar (Timetabling).
+3.2.4 Other annual or one-off commercial activities can be considered in advance of teaching by special request to the Assistant Registrar (Timetabling).

-4.2.5 Course teams are required to upload teaching space requirements using the Web Data Collection application by a date in March/April set by the Assistant Registrar (Timetabling).
+3.2.5 Web Data Collection software is used to upload teaching requirements a date in April set by the Assistant Registrar (Timetabling) each year.

-4.3 Lecture Theatres
+3.3 Lecture Theatres

+3.3.1 Large lecture theatre space will be negotiated in November preceding the new academic year.

-4.3.1 First priority is given to largest year groups, requiring video links, multiple weeks first.
+3.3.2 First priority is given to largest year groups, requiring video links, multiple weeks first.

-4.3.2 Other lectures, in descending group size, multiple weeks first.
+3.3.3 Other lectures, in descending group size, multiple weeks first.